nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. Download the latest jar file (tutorconnect.jar) from our [Github Releases](https://github.com/AY2324S1-CS2103T-T17-3/tp/releases).

-3. Move the jar file into a new folder called “Tutor Connect”.
+3. Move the jar file into a new folder called “TutorConnect”.

 4. Double-click the jar file to launch the application.